Buxub/gcsim/README.md

 # gcsim
-Archival space for some scripts from gcsim
+Archival space for some scripts from gcsim.

+#USE POLICY
+OK TO REUSE/COPY